 We can all take steps to improve our mental health and build our resilience and our ability to cope.
 It sometimes isn’t easy to be positive and help yourself if you are feeling down, depressed or anxious, however here is some advice to help improve your mental health at work:

 Talking about your mental health to your colleagues can be tough.
 Start a conversation today to help yourself or a colleague.

-We understand the bravery it takes to seek help for a Mental Health issue, whether it be from stress, drug or alcohol related problems, to more complex Mental Health issues such as; Bipolar Disorder or Schizophrenia.
-Our team are specialists in creating highly personalised home Care plans that work for individuals.
-So whether you’re looking for basic support after returning from hospital or have more complex nursing requirements, we know how to help.
+We understand the bravery it takes to seek help for a Mental Health issue, whether it be from stress, drug or alcohol-related problems, to more complex Mental Health issues such as; Bipolar Disorder or Schizophrenia.
+Our team is specialists in creating highly personalised home Care plans that work for individuals.
+So whether you’re looking for basic support after returning from the hospital or have more complex nursing requirements, we know how to help.

-To speak to a member of our homecare team give us a call on 0203 008 5210 or drop us an email on firstname.lastname@example.org.
+To speak to a member of our homecare team give us a call on 0203 008 5210 or drop us an email at email@example.com.